Saturday, July 19, 2014

 Practice mindfulness, meditation, or deep-breathing exercises to reduce stress and promote relaxation before bed.

 Consider writing down thoughts or worries in a journal to clear your mind and reduce anxiety before sleeping.
-Expressing your thoughts greatly helps.
+Expressing your thoughts, your feelings, anger, frustration, and other negative thoughts greatly helps.
+You should also include the positive ones.
+Doing so would release the feel good hormones!

 8. Seek Professional Help